 Change is everywhere.
-Companies restructure, technology evolves and processes must be addressed to keep up.
+Companies restructure, technology evolves and processes must adapt to keep up.
 Employees are required to learn new skills and teams must integrate to work together efficiently.
 Coordinating all of this requires specialized management skills related to the human side of business.

-Management analysts, or management consultants, advise organizations in improving their profit, performance and efficiency.
-These consultants focus specifically on organizational behavior or organization development and specialize in the human aspect of business including change management, improving productivity and human capital development.
-They provide an external, objective assessment and develop strategic recommendations.
-This career requires a mix of analytical, creative and problem solving ability, as well as strong communication, interpersonal and time-management skills.
+Management analysts, or management consultants, advise organizations on how to improve their profit, performance and efficiency.
+Some consultants focus specifically on organizational behavior or organization development and specialize in the human aspect of business including change management, improving productivity and human capital development.
+They provide an external, objective assessment of an organization and develop strategic recommendations to improve.
+This career requires a mix of analytic, creative and problem solving abilities, as well as strong communication, interpersonal and time-management skills.

 The job outlook for management analysts is promising.
 Employment is expected to grow 22 percent between 2010 and 2020, outpacing the average growth rate of all occupations.1 In 2010, close to 23 percent of management analysts were self-employed.